jesimone57/non-attacking-queens/README.md

 ### Description
->Is it possible to place 8 queens on a standard chess board without any queen being able to any other queen?
+>Is it possible to place 8 queens on a standard chess board without any queen being able to attack any other queen?
 If so, how many solutions are possible?

 >See [Wikipedia description of the problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle)